-Steps to transform the BT Washington High School Aviation Maintenance Academy include the following:
+Steps to transform the BT Washington High School Aviation T Academy include the following:

 - 1. Rebranding the academy to "Aviation Technology Academy" to shed the negative connotations associated with "maintenance." - 2.
 Designing and implementing "immersive" classroom environment in the Aviation Services Academy classroom. - 3.
 Collaborating with business partners to identify foundational skills needed in entry level positions in order to inform and identify hands-on training equipment. - 4.
 Analyzing Aircraft Assembly Certification skills to identify and purchase hands-on training equipment to engage students' interests and develop technical skills. - 5.
 Increasing students' recruitment and enrollment in the Aviation Services Academy to increase the talent pipeline. - 6.
 Provide teacher training in and student preparation for the Aircraft Assembly Certification. - 7.
 Purchase hands-on equipment and supplies that will engage students and prepare them for the Aircraft Assembly Certification. - 8.
-Students attain Aircraft Assembly Certification beginning in the 2020-21 school year. - 9.
-Develop and provide subsidized cooperative education experience for 12th-grade students, connecting students to potential employers beginning in the 2018-19 school year.
+Students attain Aircraft Assembly Certification beginning in the 2020-21 school year.

-George Stone Technical Center's Aviation Maintenance Program Enhancement
+George Stone Technical College's Aviation Maintenance Program Enhancement